 Q: When did you start blogging?

-I started this site in August of 2010, pretty much right after I graduated from college.
-I had just discovered the wonderful world of food blogs and immediately became intrigued and thought “Hey, this looks like fun.
-I wanna do this too!”
-Granted, I’ve been taking pictures of food before I even knew that blogs existed, so maybe it was meant to be!
+A Beautiful Plate was founded in 2010 right after I graduated from college.
+I had just discovered the world of food blogs and immediately thought “Hey, this looks like fun.
+I want to do this!”

 Q: Do you have any professional training or food industry experience?
 What do you do?

-Yes!
-I am a professionally trained chef (honestly, I consider myself a trained cook, not a chef–I reserve that title for those who have worked in the industry for years and years!) and graduated first in my class from the professional culinary arts program at L’Academie de Cuisine in December 2012.
-During my program, I blogged almost every single day!
+Yes.
+I am a professionally trained chef and have worked in the food industry since 2010.
+I graduated first in my class from the professional culinary arts program at L’Academie de Cuisine in December 2012.

-I ended up deciding to leave the production side of the industry, and transitioned to managing marketing and communications for a specialty foods company.
-During my time there, I designed and created marketing brochures and catalogs, as well as photographed and styled commercial photo shoots in our in-house test kitchen.
-My life literally revolved around food.
+I decided to leave the production side of the industry and transitioned to managing marketing and communications for a national fine foods distributor.
+During my time there, I designed and created marketing brochures and catalogs, as well as photographed and styled commercial photo shoots with their in-house pastry chefs.